Free Will and Willing Change

 - 2 min read

-Let’s talk about free will—or, as Robert Sapolsky (the world-famous Stanford neuroscientist, primatologist, author, and, fun fact, a man whose kids I nannied for likes to put it: “Free will is that charming little illusion we humans hold onto while our nervous systems quietly run the entire show.”
+Let’s talk about free will—or, as Robert Sapolsky (the world-famous Stanford neuroscientist, primatologist, author, and—fun fact—a man whose kids I nannied for) likes to put it: “Free will is that charming little illusion we humans hold onto while our nervous systems quietly run the entire show.”

-According to Sapolsky, we’re basically walking collections of hormones, childhood experiences, attachment patterns, trauma histories—all firing together to create what we call “choices.”
+According to Sapolsky, we’re basically walking collections of hormones, childhood experiences, attachment patterns, and trauma histories—all firing together to create what we call “choices.”

 But here’s the thing: even if our decisions are shaped by biology, environment, and everything we’ve lived through, the change cycle is very real.
 Brains adapt.
 Bodies recalibrate.
 Patterns shift.
 Neuroplasticity is basically your nervous system saying, “Okay, fine, I guess we can try something new.”